-St. Vincent's is over-subscribed and for the last fourteen years the governing body has been unable to offer places beyond category 4.
+St. Vincent's is over-subscribed and for the last fifteen years the governing body has been unable to offer places beyond category 4, in the first round of offers.
 As the school is usually oversubscribed by Catholic candidates it is very unlikely that candidates who are not Catholic will obtain a place.